 Sometimes you have to listen to your body and rest

-I typically stay the night at my parents one night a week to break up my commute during the week and visit my family.
+I typically stay the night with my parents one night a week to break up my commute during the week and visit my family.
 I went down with the intention of walking on the farm for a bit and instead I napped on the couch for 3 hours.
 I felt guilty because I didn’t walk but I clearly needed the rest.

 In case you’ve been living under a rock during the past week, you have to listen to ^^ this ^^ new single from Justin Timberlake!
 It’s a super fun song and makes you dance, dance, dance when you listen to it, and this week is worth celebrating!